Keerthi Ranasinghe

 Sirimewan Keerthi Ranasinghe (born 4 July 1962) is a Sri Lankan cricketer who played four One Day Internationals in 1986.

+He studied at Nalanda College Colombo and captained the college first XI cricket team in 1982.

+His four appearances for the Sri Lanka national cricket team include three games against Pakistan and one against New Zealand.

+Following his international career, he moved to the United Kingdom.
 He was a professional Middlesex CCC coach who trains youth at the Finchley Academy.
-He studied at Nalanda College Colombo and captained college first XI cricket team in 1982.

 Ranasinghe now works as head coach at Westminster School.
-He is an inspirational figure to all, especially with his five-minute batting and bowling drills, and prides his coaching skills on pushing his players to the limit.